Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including Tyrone Taylor and his .581 slugging percentage over his past 10 games, take on starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+Tyrone Taylor -- with a slugging percentage of .516 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers against the Chicago Cubs, with Kyle Hendricks on the hill, on August 30 at 2:20 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Cubs.
+He had a hitless showing in his last game (0-for-3) against the Cubs.

 Tyrone Taylor Game Info & Props vs. the Cubs